Elizxo/cs4412-projectWNBA/README.md

 ## Planned Techniques

+- **Clustering (Used for Discovery Question 3)**
-- **Clustering** : Group players by performance metrics such as points, assists, rebounds, minutes played, and win share to identify high-impact, role, and low-impact players
+  I applied K-Means clustering to group players based on performance metrics such as points, assists, rebounds, minutes played, and win share.
+This technique helps identify patterns between high-impact, high-volume, and low-impact players and directly supports Discovery Question 3, which focuses on identifying players who deliver the greatest career impact relative to their playing time.

+- **Anomaly Detection (Planned for Discovery Question 2 - Still Under Consideration)**
-- **Anomaly Detection** : Identify players who significantly overperformed or underperformed relative to expectations based on draft position and career trajectory
+  Anomaly detection will be used to identify players who significantly overperformed or underperformed relative to expectations based on their draft position and projected career trajectory.

+- **Optional: Dimensionality Reduction (PCA)**
-- **Optional** : Dimensionality reduction using PCA to improve visualization of player groupings
+  Principal Component Analysis (PCA) may be used to reduce the dimensionality of the dataset and improve visualization of player groupings and performance patterns.

 ## Preliminary Timeline